Google Map: Los Angeles, CA

 Live webcams from California

-We will show you over 30 webcams in Los Angeles area and provide with you a guide to the Best Los Angeles Hotels for your visit.
+This website has over 30 webcams in Los Angeles area.
 For the best beach destinations in Los Angeles, there is Santa Monica and to the south there is funky Venice Beach.
 Santa Monica is well known for its temperate climate and the world-famous Santa Monica Pier.
 If you are planning a visit, there are many luxury hotels in Santa Monica to choose from.
 If you want to get the down-to-earth experience, you should check out the Hotels in Venice.
 Though both of these locations are next to each other, in many ways they are worlds apart.

 Westside - Venice - Santa Monica - Pacific Palisades